Communication while in South Africa

 - Check that you phone will be able to work in South Africa, then sign up for your carrier’s international plan

 - Get a local SIMM card for your phone with a pay as you go program.
 This can be done in South Africa, at the airport.
 It is much easier now to get a SIMM card.

 - Rent a “global phone” from your carrier

 - Rent/Buy a “global phone from a provider such as www.Cellhire.com They have phones for around $50 and SImm cards starting at $9.00

 Internet and Data

 Manage your expectations: South Africa is not the land of free WiFi, great coverage, and high speed internet.
+It has improved in recent years and most lodges will now offer wifi for free but it will be slow and downloading and streaming will most likely not work.
 You will be time-warped back to dial up type speeds, outages, and pay per gigbyte – if it is even available.

 The best solution for internet access it through a smart phone or wireless device that works through the phone signals.